KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Layout-Article.md

 KeyboardKit has a ``KeyboardLayout`` type that is also a namespace for other layout-related types like ``KeyboardLayout/Configuration``, ``KeyboardLayout/Item``, etc.

 ## Input Sets

-An ``InputSet`` set specifies the input keys of a keyboard.
+An ``InputSet`` specifies the input keys of a keyboard.
 It makes it easy to define different input keys for the same keyboard layout.

 KeyboardKit comes with some pre-defined input sets, like ``InputSet/qwerty``, ``InputSet/numeric(currency:)`` and ``InputSet/symbolic(currencies:)``.
 KeyboardKit Pro unlocks more input sets, e.g. QWERTZ, AZERTY, and specific input sets for each locale.